Detransition, Baby

 Detransition, Baby is a 2021 novel by American author Torrey Peters.
-It is her debut novel and was published by Penguin Random House.
+It is her debut novel and was published by One World (an imprint of Penguin Random House).
 The novel was met with critical success and praise for crafting a tender exploration of gender, parenthood, love, and trans life.

 Plot

-The main characters are Reese, a trans woman, PR executive, and former partner of Amy; Amy, who detransitioned to live as a man and became Ames; and Katrina, a biracial Chinese and Jewish cis woman who is Ames's boss and current lover.
+The main characters are Reese, a trans woman and former partner of Amy; Amy, who detransitioned to live as a man and became Ames; and Katrina, a Chinese Jewish cis woman who is Ames's boss and current lover.
 All three are in their thirties and live in Brooklyn.
 After the end of their relationship, Reese and Ames have been estranged because of Ames's decision to detransition three years ago.

-Katrina discovers that she is pregnant with Ames's child, though Ames mistakenly believed himself sterile because of his time on hormone replacement therapy.
-Ames reveals to Katrina that he spent six years living as a woman and still considers himself a woman, though navigating the world as a trans woman was ultimately too difficult.
-Thus, Ames doubts that he can fulfill the masculine role of a father to a child.
+Katrina discovers that she is pregnant with Ames's child, though Ames was misguided by his doctor, who conveyed to Ames that he would be sterile because of his time on hormone replacement therapy.
+Ames reveals to Katrina that he spent six years living as an out trans woman before deciding to socially detransition due to associated risks of transphobia; in particular, increased risk of violence.
+Although he is certain he is not a man, he is still unsure of his gender identity.
+Because of his complicated relationship with his gender, Ames is hesitant to accept the role of a father to a child in a heterotypical family because of the label's social connotations of masculinity.

 Ames reconnects with Reese, who has long wanted to mother a child of her own, believing that the three of them could form an unconventional family to raise the baby together.
-Reese grapples with the same self-destructive patterns that soured her old relationship with Amy, including sex with married men and chasers, and eventually ends up in the hospital towards the last part of the book.
-Katrina attempts to adjust to a different understanding of gender but intends to get an abortion if she cannot be sure she will have a support system.
+Reese grapples with the same self-destructive coping mechanisms that soured her old relationship with Amy, including sex with married men and chasers, while Ames tries to navigate life as a man again.
+Katrina attempts to adjust to a different understanding of gender and questions her own queerness, but intends to get an abortion if she cannot be sure she will have a support system.
 The three question their identities, their relationships with each other, and if they could form a stable family.

-The book is separated into sections that move in time from years before the conception of Katrina's child to weeks after conception and explore both the nature of Reese and Amy's relationship and the journey of developing Katrina, Reese, and Ames potential family dynamic.
+The book is separated into sections that move in time from years before the conception of Katrina's child to weeks after conception and explore both the nature of Reese and Amy's relationship and the negotiation of a possible family dynamic for the trio.

+Characters

+Reese

+One of the protagonists and a narrator of some chapters.
+She is a trans woman and former partner of Ames.
+She deeply values motherhood as a part of her identity as a woman, and wishes she could have her own child.
+Because she cannot become pregnant, she instead works in childcare and mentors other young trans women, including Ames when he presented as a trans woman.